Babbili/terraform-eks/README.md

-i# Creating AWS EKS cluster with Terraform
+# Creating AWS EKS cluster with Terraform

 This repo show cases automating infrastructure building and provisioning on AWS using Terraform as Infrastructure as Code (IaC) tool to create an EKS cluster ,Elastic Kubernetes Service, with auto-scaling self-managed nodes group and its underlaying networking using [Terraform AWS Modules](https://registry.terraform.io/modules/terraform-aws-modules/)

 ## get started

-run terraform init to initialize the backend and modules and the provider plugins and will create `.terraform` directory and `.terraform.lock.hcl` file
+run `terraform init` to initialize the backend and modules and the provider plugins

+It will also create `.terraform` directory and `.terraform.lock.hcl` file

 ```bash